cetinkaya/scal/README.md

 ```

-* Use "next month" to show, well, the calendar for the next month.
+* Use "scal next month" to show, well, the calendar for the next month.

 ```sh
 $ scal next month